jetcom/mkt/README.md

 By default, a corresponding answer key is generated for the supplied test.

 mkt supports the following types of questions:

 * long answer - at least one sentence for the answer
 * short answer - typically one word answers
 * multiple choice
 * matching
 * true/false

 The example folder provides samples of how mkt can be used.
 To run mkt with these samples, run:

    ./mkt example/sample.ini

 Optional arguments include:
 optional arguments:

-  -h, --help            show this help message and exit -f, --force           Force overwriting of outfile, if it exists -d DEST, --dest DEST  Destination for output
+  -h, --help            show this help message and exit

+  -f, --force           Force overwriting of outfile, if it exists

+  -d DEST, --dest DEST  Destination for output

-  -r, --draft           Adds a draft watermark, makes the exam ID larger -n, --noAnswerKey     do NOT generate corresponding answer key -p, --pdf             Generate pdf for test and key files -t, --test            Ignore limits on number of points and questions.
+  -r, --draft           Adds a draft watermark, makes the exam ID larger

+  -n, --noAnswerKey     do NOT generate corresponding answer key

+  -p, --pdf             Generate pdf for test and key files

+  -t, --test            Ignore limits on number of points and questions.
                         Useful for testing

-  -u UUID, --uuid UUID  Generate a test with the specific UUID -v VERSIONS, --versions VERSIONS
+  -u UUID, --uuid UUID  Generate a test with the specific UUID

+  -v VERSIONS, --versions VERSIONS
-                        Generate mulitple versions of this exam --version             show program's version number and exit
+                        Generate multiple versions of this exam

+  --version             show program's version number and exit